Storing carrots correctly will keep them fresh for longer and reduce food waste. Here’s how to store carrots like a pro.

 3. Freezing Carrots

 If you want to preserve carrots for longer, or don’t have the space to store them in sand, you can freeze them.
-It’s best to blanch and cut them before freezing.affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+It’s best to blanch and cut them before freezing.underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?